xuningy/xuningy.github.io/_posts/2019-04-17-building-credit-from-zero.md

 Some nice no-annual fee, cash-back  cards that I like:

-- [Barclays Uber Visa card](https://cards.barclaycardus.com/banking/cards/uber-visa-card/) 4% back on dining, 3% back airfare, hotels, airbnbs, 2% back online shopping, phone insurance, $50 subscription credit, and $100/$500 Bonus/Spend.
+- [Barclays Uber Visa card](https://cards.barclaycardus.com/banking/cards/uber-visa-card/) 4% back on dining, 3% back airfare, hotels, airbnbs, 2% back online shopping, phone insurance, $50 subscription credit, and $100/$500 Bonus/Spend. **(Update 08/17/2020: this card is no longer offering these benefits, so I would recommend the Capital One Savor One instead.)**
-- [Chase Freedom]() 5% back on rotating categories or the [Chase Freedom Unlimited]() 1.5% back anything
+- [Chase Freedom]() 5% back on rotating categories or the [Chase Freedom Unlimited]() 1.5% back everything

 <div class="tip">
 <b>Chase cards</b>